Male Infertility Treatment in Nashville, TN

 Male infertility does not mean that the man is unable to impregnate his female partner, it simply means that he has a decreased likelihood of doing so.

-Dr. Matthew Pollard is a fellowship trained male fertility and men’s health specialist in Nashville, TN.
-With years of urologic experience, he specializes in all aspects of men’s health, specifically male fertility, sexual health, and microsurgery.
-To learn more about the urologic specialties of Dr. Pollard, call us today at (615) 269-2655 and schedule your appointment today.
+With years of urologic experience, the providers at Nashville Men’s Health specialize in all aspects of Men’s Health, specifically male fertility, sexual health, and microsurgery.
+To learn more about the causes of male infertility and the treatment available at our men’s health clinics in Nashville, please call (615) 250-9370 or request an appointment through our secure online form.

 What Causes Male Infertility?